senocular/senocular.github.com/articles/js_object_primitive.md

 compare(obj, str)
 ```

-What makes this statement appear to be true is that you can alter object properties of a value passed to a function within that function and it would affect the original.
+What makes this statement appear to be true is that you can alter properties of an object value passed to a function within that function and it would affect the value of the original.
 This cannot be done with primitives.

 ```javascript
 let obj = {}